Piecre24/Kenneth-s-Portfolio/README.md

 ## This Repo is a website based upon my CV and it will be deploy in Heroku

+## Knexfile dont work meaning Database is not functional to deploy
 ## What do I want out of this?
 Besides deploying a CV website, I will sharpen my skills from what I've learned.
  - Installing packages [x]